 Perhaps the most common question visitors ask the hosts when visiting this space is ‘who are those statues of’?
 The two highly visible ‘golden’ statues perched on the exterior of the building high above the street level are of Cesar Chavez and Dolores Huerta.
 These statues were unveiled in 2015 across the street at Veterans Memorial Park and were created by local artist Mario Chiodo.
 Chavez died in 1993 but Huerta attended the unveiling of the statues.

-Wagner owns both the buildings housing Quilt & Co and AVOW Restaurant along with a third building – as of our latest update to this review – housing the non Wagner owned La Taberna (Spanish style small plates menu).
+Wagner owns both the buildings housing Quilt & Co and the former AVOW Restaurant along with a third building – as of our latest update to this review – housing the non-Wagner owned La Taberna (Spanish style small plates menu).

 In what is a very unusual offering – in 2019 Joe released his 2011 vintage of Taylor Lane Pinot Noir bottled entirely in magnums.
 The source for these grapes is from a vineyard that he helped plant when he was 15 years old in the Sonoma Coast appellation in neighboring Sonoma County.
 Medium ruby in color offers very pretty aromatics including raspberry, cherry cola, white pepper, an Asian 5-star spice and subtle hints of cocoa powder – found more towards the back of the bouquet.
 Offers dark fruit across the palate, with a slight roundness in texture complemented by good acidity.
 Plenty of spices on the palate and on the finish – including peppercorn, dried tobacco leaf and a fruit spice union similar to the skin of a ripe Santa Rosa plum.
 The tannins are present but are fairly well integrated.